Links on Android Authority may earn us a commission. Learn more.

 Samsung Care Plus

 StayMobile boasts one of the nation’s largest device insurance platforms with its Protect program.
 You can choose from three-, four-, or five-star insurance plans, though nearly all three offer equal protection.
 Whether you want to insure one device or an entire fleet, StayMobile goes the extra yard and will often come to you and pick up your device for repair — no waiting on shipping or delivery.

 Last on today’s list, and the way to go for iOS users, is AppleCare Plus.
 All Apple products start with one year of AppleCare phone insurance as a warranty, but it’s easy to extend that coverage.
-The plans include battery service as well as up to two incidents of damage coverage.
+The plans include battery service and up to two incidents of damage coverage.
 If you have AppleCare, screen replacements will run you just $29.
 Any other damage is $99, and you can add theft protection to replace your device for $149.

 Do you really need mobile phone insurance?